 Carb counts of major hot dog brands

 In case you’re wondering how much to add to your net carb intake for the day, we’ve listed the carb counts of some of the most popular brands of hot dogs.
-All carb counts listed are for one hot dog.
+All of the carb counts listed are for one hot dog.

 - Ball Park’s Beef Franks – 4g of net carbs